 10. How much do you charge for customer support?

 In addition to monthly or annual software subscription costs, some providers also charge additional fees for customer support requests.
 These charges can quickly add up — especially if you need a lot of assistance with customization.

 While it may seem like a provider is more cost-effective than another due to lower annual rates, these additional fees can make some solutions a much heftier investment than you anticipated.
 Always get the exact math before you make your decision.
 For example, ask exactly how much they’d charge for things you know you’ll need — like initial software implementation, running specific reports, or customizing forms.

 In addition to asking about charges, it’s also a good idea to ask how a company’s customer service ranks compared to its competitors.
 Don’t be afraid to ask for specific metrics, like an organization’s net promoter score (NPS).
 Also, check sites like Capterra and G2 to read reviews from a brand’s current and former customers.

 After all, when you’re investing in new software, you need to know the product is backed by friendly, reliable service from knowledgeable professionals.

-Comparing admissions and enrollment management software is no easy task — especially when you consider how much this technology can impact your success.
+Comparing enrollment management software is no easy task — especially when you consider how much this technology can impact your success.
 However, by asking these questions during the RFI and RFP process, you’ll be better equipped to make the right choice for your team.